Vasik96/gtav-sourcecode-build-guide/README.md

 <h1 align="left"> 📜 GTA V Source Code Build Guide </h1>

 This tutorial will accompany you in compiling and setting up GTA 5 source code.
+!!!
+Some files may be taken down, I will not be updating those !!!

 # Contents
 1. [Prerequisites](#prerequisites)